soferdani/Angular-Weather-App/README.md

 - [x] finish show the weather forecast
 - [x] make the types work
 - [x] Change the name of the serviceService to something more informative
+- [x] remove an use models in the current weather module - and matCard
+- [x] make the search work
+- [x] make remove the button and insert input of matirial dasighn
+- [x] Make the remove button work - that will remove the current city from favorites
+- [x] Fix the input position

 ## Todo - Favorites
-- [ ] Make the remove button work - that will remove the current city from favorites

 ## Todo - Current Weather
+- [ ] Make the hart favorite
-- [ ] remove an use models in the current weather module - and matCard
+- [ ] fix the bug when return to the main page its save the current location - need to use the init function
-- [ ] make the search work
+- [ ] make nice matirial nav bar
-- [ ] make remove the button and insert input of matirial dasighn
+- [ ] add dark and light theme

 ## Features to add
+- [ ] Make nice navbar
 - [ ] Add login page with guards
 - [ ] Make the app onPush logic
 - [ ] Use the nx - about the move :